 It almost goes without saying that you want your site to be attractive and inviting.
 It needs to be designed in a way that encourages your website visitors to stay and explore all of what you have to offer.
 New customers will form an opinion immediately; don’t risk alienating them by choosing the wrong images or headlines.
 It’s important to establish a hierarchy of design elements and stick with them, from your website’s color palette, font style, and photo selection.
 Colors and visuals affect emotions and influence your customers’ purchase decisions.

-Connect with Customers on Social
+Connect with Customers on Social Media

 Be sure your prospects and customers know when you post new information by promoting it via social media.
 Consider the addition of videos or — if you sell health insurance — a health insurance buyer’s guide with a glossary of terms.
 Health care in America has changed considerably in the past decade; many Americans don’t know even the most basic health insurance terms.
 Offering information to your website visitors empowers them to make better health care and insurance choices.